Durzn/BracketHighlighter/README.md

     ]
 ```
 Note that the order of the highlight pair actually matters.
 The first entry of the highlight pair will be the opening symbol, the second one the closing symbol.
+Also note that multiple symbols with the same starting or closing symbols can cause weird or unexpected behavior.
+Consider using a regular expression, which combines the symbols instead.

 This configuration can be extended to the following for a more fine-grained control:
 ```json